ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    {: pre}

 2. Create or edit your multipath configuration file.
    - Edit **/etc/multipath.conf** with the minimum configuration provided in the following commands. <br /><br /> **Note:** Be aware that for RHEL7/CentOS7, `multipath.conf` can be blank as the OS has built-in configurations.
-Ubuntu does not use multipath.conf since it is built into multipath-tools.
+Ubuntu doesn't use multipath.conf since it's built into multipath-tools.

    ```
    defaults {